For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 3. Switch energy provider

-Many energy providers offer deals to entice new customers which include a certain amount of cashback.
-Just make sure you do the sums and ensure the new deal is the cheapest overall.
+Many energy providers offer deals to entice new customers which include cashback.
+Just make sure you do the sums and ensure you're getting the cheapest overall deal.

 4. Do online shopping